 How does it work?

-You simply tap your phone against an NFC-enabled reader and the relevant data will appear on screen: name, DOB, nationality, photo etc.
+You simply tap your phone against an NFC-enabled reader and the relevant data will appear on the screen: name, DOB, nationality, photo, etc.

 An NFC key fob is a small tag that can be carried around in your pocket or purse.
 You can use an NFC key fob to unlock doors, start cars, or even pay for things at stores with it.